 The number one activity that visitors to Kibale National Park do is Chimpanzee tracking on the popular Kanyanchu Primate Walk.

 Chimpanzee tracking as an activity is done with the guidance of park rangers and gives one an opportunity to see these amazing animals in their natural habitat.
 Chimpanzees live in communities.
 Each community has a complicated social structure.
 The big adult males dominate the group and defend the community territory against other male intruders; the females usually wander in small family groups.
-Rangers also keep following the trail left by habituated chimp families, they listen to chimps pant-hooting calls, following their eating trails and once seen then you are allowed one hour of viewing them; as you learn about their feeding habits, social interactions etc. This is a chance to observe them as they feed in fruiting trees, and socialize with each other.
+Rangers also keep following the trail left by habituated chimp families.
+They listen to chimps pant-hooting calls and follow their eating trails.
+Once seen then you are allowed one hour of viewing them; as you learn about their feeding habits, social interactions etc. This is a chance to observe them as they feed in fruiting trees, and socialize with each other.
 On a lucky day people have witnessed chimpanzees hunting.

 To go for chimpanzee tracking, you will need a permit.
-Each chimpanzee tracking permit costs $150 USD.
+Each chimpanzee tracking permit costs $200 USD for foreign non residents.
+Foreign residents pay $150 while East African Citizens pay 150,000 UGX.
 This gives you 1 hour of viewing, group size of 6 people.

 It is advisable however to do advance booking to avoid last minute disappointments.
 Depending on permit availability, this activity can be done either in the morning starting at 8am or afternoon beginning at 2pm.

 A recognized tour operator in Uganda can advise you accordingly and help you reserve your chimpanzee tracking permit in advance.